-- Each winner is awarded a maximum of 200 000 euro during a period of 18 months; - PTS is looking for proposals for smart communication solutions for people with disabilities; - 'Design for All'- PTS is also looking in particular for proposals for communications solutions that can be used by as many people as possible regardless of disability.

-Turkey (BTK)

-According to Board Decision -No: 2012/DK-14/206- mobile operators shall provide disabled end users the following rights upon request:

-- Providing subscription contracts and bills in Braille or as voiced announcement to visually impaired end users; - Providing voicemail to visually impaired end users in the event of notifying consumers with SMS regarding any change in the terms of tariffs and service provision; - -Providing voiced location information; - -Sending voicemail regarding invoice and quota information; - -Providing the information free of charge if "the person you have called is hearing-impaired"; - -Providing SMS-only package services.
+PTS is looking for proposals for smart communication solutions for people with disabilities; • 'Design for All'- PTS is also looking in particular for proposals for communications solutions that can be used by as many people as possible regardless of disability.
+Turkey (BTK) According to Board Decision -No: 2012/DK-14/206- mobile operators shall provide disabled end users the following rights upon request: Providing subscription contracts and bills in Braille or as voiced announcement to visually impaired end users; Providing voicemail to visually impaired end users in the event of notifying consumers with SMS regarding any change in the terms of tariffs and service provision; -Providing voicemail regarding invoice and quota information; -Sending voicemail regarding free of charge if "the person you have called is hearing-impaired"; -Providing SMS-only package services.
 Two Board Decisions (Dec.
 No: 2014/DK-THD/25, dated 06.01.2014 and Dec.
 No: 2014/DK-THD/372, dated 21.07.2014) have been issued in 2014 regarding disabled users and several obligations have been imposed on the operators through those decisions.
-According to mentioned Board Decisions GSM/IMT-2000/UMTS operators, fixed telephony operators, Internet service providers and satellite platform service providers are obliged to:
+According to mentioned Board Decisions GSM/IMT-2000/UMTS operators, fixed telephony operators, Internet service providers and satellite platform service providers are obliged to: Provide tariff offerings which include economic advantages for disabled consumers; Make their web sites accessible for persons with disabilities (applicable to all mobile operators and fixed telephony operators, internet service providers and satellite platform service providers service providers by creating a specialized section in their web sites which includes all services designed specifically for disabled consumers;

-- Provide tariff offerings which include economic advantages for disabled consumers; - Make their web sites accessible for persons with disabilities (applicable to all mobile operators and fixed telephony operators, internet service providers and satellite platform service providers which have more than 200.000 subscribers); - Facilitate to access information for disabled consumers by creating a specialized section in their web sites which includes all services designed specifically for disabled consumers; - Send an informative SMS to all subscribers which includes the link of the specialized section of their web sites (applicable to all mobile operators and fixed telephony operators, internet service providers and satellite platform service providers which have more than 200.000 subscribers), Additionally GSM/IMT-2000/UMTS operators are obliged to; - Provide location information for disabled consumers free of charge: - Make the disabled consumers' location information available free of charge for at least one additional number if requested by the disabled person;

-Provide data-only plans/packages/tariffs for disabled subscribers.
+• - Send an informative SMS to all subscribers which includes the link of the specialized section of their web sites (applicable to all mobile operators and fixed telephony operators, internet service providers and satellite platform service providers which have more than 200.000 subscribers), Additionally GSM/IMT-2000/UMTS operators are obliged to; Provide location information for disabled consumers free of charge; • Make the disabled consumers' location information available free of charge for at least one additional number if requested by the disabled person; Provide data-only plans/packages/tariffs for disabled subscribers.

-UK (Ofcom)

 Since 2014, text relay users have been able to access the service via an app (application) for PC, tablet or smartphone.
 This service now allows for parallel speech, hearing and text, with the ability to interject for the first time, and without the need to say or type 'go ahead' after each part of a conversation.
 The conversation flows much more quickly and naturally as a result.
 It is no longer necessary to have a textphone to use the relay service.
 'Next generation' text relay enables easier access to the service on the move on devices such as smartphones, tablet computers and laptops.
 (The service can still be used from textphones, although to gain access to all the enhanced features, it is necessary to use the app.)
 Since 2011, Ofcom has required the provision of emergency SMS, allowing people with hearing or speech impairments to contact the emergency services, and to receive replies, via SMS.
 General disability law (the Equality Act) applies to communications providers.
 Ofcom does not enforce the Equality Act, and cases are heard in the county courts.
 There are no telecoms licences in the UK, as we have an authorisation regime.
 Ofcom has a general duty under the Communications Act to take account of the needs of disabled people when making and implementing policy.
 We also have duties arising out of the Directive on Universal Service and Users' Rights.